pmario71/obsidian-cloudsync/doc/install.md

    - Navigate to `.obsidian/plugins`

 1. Create plugin directory
-   - Create a new directory focalled `obsidian-cloudsync`
+   - Create a new directory focalled `cloudsync`
    - Copy the downloaded files into this directory

 2. Enable the plugin
-   - Restart Obsidian
+   - Reload Plugins in Settings - Community Plugins (or restart Obsidian)
    - Open Settings > Community Plugins
    - Enable CloudSync in the list

-Note: Manual installation requires you to repeat these steps for each update.
+Note: Manual installation requires you to repeat these steps for each update of plugin.
 Using BRAT is recommended for easier updates.